CSA-OCP-GER/unicorn/challenges.scheduling.md

 ### Pod Affinity / Anti-Affinity ###

-Pod Affinity / Pod Anti-Affinity work the same way as Node Affinity, except that scheduling is based on labels on pods that are already running on one node rather than node labels.
-The rules are of the form “this pod should (or, in the case of anti-affinity, should not) run on *node X* if that *node X* is already running one or more pods that meet rule *Y*”.
+*Pod Affinity / Pod Anti-Affinity* work the same way as *Node Affinity*, except that scheduling is based on labels on pods that are already running on one node rather than node labels.
+The rules are of the form:
+> This pod should (or, in the case of anti-affinity, should not) run on *node X* if that *node X* is already running one or more pods that meet rule *Y*.

 *Node X* is determined by a `topologyKey` and *Y* is expressed as a label seletor.